FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/orphaned-comments/1999-10-01-orphaned-comments.md

 <div class="discussions">
 <p><img src="https://avatars.githubusercontent.com/u/56027699" class="shape"/>From <a class="link" href="https://github.com/Cjones85">Cjones85</a> - Date 1 October 2019 at 23:43:18 BST</p>
 <p>Subject: <a class="link" href="/onthisday/10/10-01/">Re: [FanzOfLenaZavaroni/fanzoflenazavaroni.github.io] onthisday/10/10-01 (#13)</a></p>
+<p>Comments</p>
 <p>It is a sad day indeed.
 I've felt a sadness all day.
 It seems to me that all she needed even as a kid was someone to give her a hug.
 To tell her shes beautiful just the way she is.
 To tell her she was an amazing singer.
 Mostly though, she just needed someone to love her.
 Someone to feel some compassion for her.
 From everything I know about her life, that was the one thing she didnt have and the one thing that would have saved her from herself.
 Without a doubt my dear Lena, you were loved and are still loved by so many fans out there.
 I hope you atleast found some peace and happiness in death.
-Rest well little Lena.</p>
+Rest well little Lena. 💙</p>
 </div>

 <br />